prentissw/obsidian-charted-roots/docs/developer/styling.md

 ### JavaScript-Applied Classes

-The primary mobile styling is in `modals.css` and uses classes applied via JavaScript when `Platform.isMobile` is detected:
+The primary mobile styling is in `control-center.css` and uses classes applied via JavaScript when `Platform.isMobile` is detected:

 ```css
 /* Full-screen modal on mobile */